Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

     text: |
       Build your email using these components:

-      1. __Logo__
+      1. __Logo__ Logo*

-      2. __Title__ is a short line of text stating the core message
+      2. __Greetings__ is a short line of text stating the core message

+      3. __Heading__ is a line of text that explains what the email is about.
+It comes after the greeting, but there can be exceptions by use cases.
+E.g. In the Email Verification Template, heading comes before greeting for a more natural reading flow.

-      3. __Body__ is the main content
+      4. __Body__ is the main content

-      4. __Image + Caption__ is a two column layout with image and text side by side

-      5. __Button__ is the primary call to action
+      5. __Table__ is an effective way of displaying data

       6. __Link__ is best for non-crucial call to action

-      7. __Section__ groups related information together.
-E.g. account information, shipping address, or transaction information,etc.
+      7. __Sign-off__

-      8. __Divider__ separates the content from the footer
+      8. __Divider__ separates the body text from the footer

-      9. __Footer__ contains common information from Pearson.
-It should include customer support information and copyright text
+      9. __Footer__ contains standard Pearson information.
+It must include customer support information and copyright text

-      10. __Table__ is for displaying information more effectively.
-E.g. purchase details
+      10. __Button__ is the primary call to action

     contents:
       - type: wide image
-        src: ./assets/Definition.png
+        src: ./assets/Email Components.png
-        caption: Example email

   - type: two column
     text: |